elephantscale/es-training-new/ansible/slides/ansible-basic.md

 # Why Agentless?

-The reasons for this choice in the Ansible design are many, not least that just about every Linux/FreeBSD/macOS host has it built in, as do many network devices such as switches and routers.
+* The reasons for this choice in the Ansible design are many,
+* not least that just about every Linux/FreeBSD/macOS host has it built in,
+* as do many network devices such as switches and routers.

 ---

-# Idempotent
+## Idempotent

-Ansible is idempotent, meaning that it can be run multiple times without changing the state of the system.
+* Ansible is idempotent, meaning that it can be run multiple times without changing the state of the system.

 ---

+## Continued

 <img src="../images/note.jpg" style="width:45%;"/>

-Ansible is not a configuration management tool
+* Ansible is not a configuration management tool

-BUT
+* BUT

-it can be used to manage configuration files.
+* it can be used to manage configuration files.

 ---